ParrvLuthra22/c-/README.md

-# Shopping List Application (ShopIT)
+# shopping List Application (ShopIT)

-A simple **Shopping List** application built with Python's Tkinter library.
+A simple **shopping List** application built with Python's Tkinter library.
 This app allows users to manage a shopping list by adding or removing items and calculating the total number of items.

 ## Maintainers
 Parrv Luthra